 The AKC says that if you notice your dog is very stiff or tired after her walk, consider cutting back to a shorter distance.
 The goal is to keep them enjoying the activity and spending time with you, so keep the distance to a length that they can manage.

-If your dog has always been active, chances are good you can keep up with the same activities you've been doing, but perhaps slow them down.
+If your dog has always been active, chances are good you can keep up with the same activities you've been doing throughout the dog's life, but perhaps slow them down or go for more frequent short walks.
 If your routine has changed or you're starting a new exercise program, the Whole Dog Journal recommends starting slow.
 Get your dog used to exercise by gradually introducing it.
 Watch for any sign that what they are doing is too much, like signs of over-exertion or limping.

 Plan to take frequent breaks.
 And make sure you can give your dog access to water as often as they want it.
 Getting a treat or two may motivate your dog to keep going a little longer.
 When you're sure they are enjoying it and it isn't hurting them, you can gradually add more exercise.